 Within the scope of the survey respondents were asked to evaluate themselves with regard to relevant education and training activities in the field of information security.
 They had available a scale from "0 - No Experience", "1 - General knowledge", "2 - General knowledge plus practical experience", "3 - Advanced theoretical knowledge" to "4 - Advanced theoretical knowledge plus practical experience".
 The figure below shows that password and data management were often mentioned.
 This includes for example establishing passwords or carrying out routine data backups.
-From the values obtained the averages were taken and enlisted in the figure below.
-Meanwhile respondents on average felt most experienced with password management, data management and education and training, less confidence expressed was the concerning compliance ensurance, encoding and employee sensitization.
+From values obtained the averages were taken enlisted in the figure below.
+Meanwhile respondents average felt most experienced with password management, management education and training, less confidence expressed was the concerning compliance ensurance, encoding employee sensitization.